I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sensorsclassextension/nf-sensorsclassextension-isensordriver-onprocesswpdmessage.md

 ## Remarks

-This method enables you to extend the WPD commands and interfaces in a device-specific way.</p>
+This method enables you to extend the WPD commands and interfaces in a device-specific way.

 ## Requirements
 | &nbsp; | &nbsp; |